 There are many things you could say about who I am as a person.
-You could say that I am a college student entering his senior year at ECSU.
-Or you could say that I love the art of theatre, especially playwriting and still occasionally acting.
-You could say that beyond theatre and writing, I am also a die-hard fan of The Lord of the Rings, Star Wars, Batman and Harry Potter who is severely addicted to caffeine.
+You could say that I love the art of theatre, especially playwriting and still occasionally acting.
+Or you could say that beyond theatre and writing, I am also a die-hard fan of The Lord of the Rings, Star Wars, Batman and Harry Potter who is severely addicted to caffeine.
 (Although I will add that if that’s the worst thing I’m addicted to, I’d say I’m in relatively good shape.)
-Or more recently, you could also say that I am a blogger and frequent contributor here at On Stage who writes columns and occasional reviews that are read by a fairly large audience of theatre lovers that is growing each and every day.
+Or more recently, you could also say that I am a writer here at On Stage who writes columns and occasional reviews that are read by a fairly large audience of theatre lovers that is growing every day.
 Those are just a few basic and important facts about me that are especially important for anyone who cares to know what kind of person I am.

-I was reluctant to even mention this in a column – at least this soon into my tenure as a writer here at On Stage – for quite a few reasons.
-Primarily, it is due to the fact that – despite what some might believe – it has no negative impact on my ability to write columns or reviews for this website, of for that matter, my ability to write plays or act in shows outside of my work for this blog.
-Also, with all the stigma and misinformation surrounding autism – largely thanks to propaganda put out by horrible organizations such as Autism Speaks – I fear that there might be some who get the wrong idea, and simply dismiss me and my future work on the basis that because I am autistic, I should not be taken seriously as a writer.
+I was reluctant even to mention this in a column for quite a few reasons.
+Primarily, it is because – despite what some might believe – it has no negative impact on my ability to write columns or reviews for this website.
+Also, with all the stigma and misinformation surrounding autism – largely thanks to propaganda put out by horrible organizations such as Autism Speaks – I fear that there might be some who get the wrong idea, and merely dismiss me and my future work on the basis that because I am autistic, I should not be taken seriously as a writer.
 I could write a whole article on what autism is, and what it isn’t.
-However, because I want to keep the focus on how it has affected my role in the theatre community, I’ll simply encourage all of you reading this to go and do some research on your own to help you have a better understanding of autism, after you have finished reading this.
+However, because I want to keep the focus on how it has affected my role in the theatre community, I’ll only encourage all of you reading this to go and do some research on your own to help you have a better understanding of autism after you have finished reading this.

 So on that note, let me try and explain as best as I can just a bit of how having autism affects my role in the theatre community, in the hopes that maybe – just MAYBE – it might help more people have a better understanding of myself, as well as others that might be in a similar situation.